 So here’s the trick to quitting, if you come straight off opiates and cold turkey it, BE PREPARED.
 There are a lot of natural opioid withdrawal easing supplements that can help you through this initial stage.
 We have articles all over this site than can help you in that respect.
 Do some research on ways to ease symptoms, such as exercise, warm baths, and sleep aides.

-Because for some users, this may not be a very realistic way to quit.
-The slow taper method ends up being a way to justify and prolong continual drug use.
-Rather than taking just enough to keep from feeling withdrawal symptoms, the abuse continues and you find yourself HAVING to quit cold turkey!
-So just recognize if you have the self control to taper or not.
+But for others…this may not be a very realistic way to quit.
+Many times the slow taper method ends up being a way to justify and prolong continual drug use.
+Rather than taking just enough to keep from feeling withdrawal symptoms, the drug abuse continues and you find yourself HAVING to quit cold turkey or having to continue using!
+So just recognize if you have the self control to taper off opiates or not.

-Suboxone really can almost instantly eliminate all of your opiate withdrawal symptoms, but it comes at a price.
+Suboxone can almost instantly eliminate 100% of your opiate withdrawal symptoms, but it comes at a price.

 But make no mistake, Suboxone is an opiate and it is still addictive.
-And you will also eventually have to detox and withdrawal off suboxone which can be hard because of the suboxone’s long half life.
+You will also eventually have to detox and withdrawal off suboxone too.
+Which can be even harder to withdrawal off because of suboxone’s long half life after a dosage.

-While Suboxone may not be getting you high, you still have to rely on it every day for you to feel good.
-Suboxone withdrawal can also be miserable because.
+While Suboxone may not be getting you high, you still have to rely and take it every day for you to feel good.
+If you stop taking Suboxone you will withdrawal and be miserable.

-I think Suboxone therapy can work really good for the “right” person in the right situation.
-Like if you’re using more hard core drugs like heroin, using needles, becoming a danger to yourself or others or if you’ve just been taking a boatload of opiates for a really long time and are completely dependent on them then Suboxone can be great for you.
+I think Suboxone therapy can work wonders for the “right” person in the right situation.
+For example if if you’re using more hard core drugs like heroin, using needles, becoming a danger to yourself or others or if you’ve just been taking a boatload of opiates for a really long time and are completely dependent on them, then Suboxone can really be great for you.